apache/twill/src/site/markdown/index.md

 ### Latest Release

-The latest release of Apache Twill is [0.6.0-incubating](releases/0.6.0-incubating.html).
-It comes with a lot of new features and improvements over the previous release.
-Please go to the [release](releases/0.6.0-incubating.html) page to find out more.
+The latest release of Apache Twill is [0.7.0-incubating](releases/0.7.0-incubating.html).
+Please go to the [release](releases/0.7.0-incubating.html) page to find out more.

 ### Is it Building?